mitchdavenport88/family-feasts/README.md

 * Icons representing the social media links appear in the footer of every page.
 Each icon is associated with the intended destination and clicking them will send the user there via a new window/tab.

 ### Navigational
-* Fixed navigation bar so links to any other section of the website are accessible at any point making for easy navigation around.
+* Fixed navigation bar so links to any other section of the website are accessible at any point making for easier navigation.
 * The logo has a secondary feature as a link back to the home page.
 All other links are where a user would expect to find them making for good UX.
 * The menu button on smaller screen widths features Font Awesome’s icon “fa-bars”, which is associated with this dropdown menu function.

 ### Buttons & links
 * Call-to-action buttons are used throughout the site to engage with the user and point them to relevant pages of the site or to perform certain functions.
 * Buttons will invert colour when hovered showing the user it is clickable in order to get them to engage with it.
-* I’ve put a hover classes on the navigation links and social media links to encourage interaction.
+* I’ve put hover classes on the navigation links and social media links to encourage interaction.

 ### Home
 * A hero image fills the majority of the page (83vh) when it first loads.
 I’ve used a hero image as I believe it sets the tone by giving a professional and modern feel as well as an initial wow factor.
 I’ve not gone 100vh with the image in this instance as I wanted to show that there was further content below.